Sorel Tofino II women's boots review

 In my experience the Tofino II is an excitingly versatile boot.
 If I had to pick just a few highlights I’ll elaborate on later, they’d be:

-- Casual outdoor winter activities (such as going to the dog park, your run-of-the-mill snowball fight, that kind of thing)
+• Casual outdoor winter activities (such as going to the dog park, your run-of-the-mill snowball fight, Christmas Markets, that kind of thing)

-- Literally everyday wear if you live somewhere with Midwest-esque winter weather, AKA a lot of snow and hella cold
+• Literally everyday wear if you live somewhere with winter weather, AKA a lot of snow and chilly temperatures!

-My boyfriend and I live with our two dogs in North Dakota, in a National Park bordered on all sides by National Grassland.
+My now-husband and I lived with our two dogs in North Dakota, in a National Park bordered on all sides by National Grassland.
 We’ve gone hiking by ourselves in the winter on trail, as well as with the dogs on and off trail.
 I’ve worn the Sorel Tofino II boots with great success on all of the above.

 The boots were probably put to their biggest test on those off-trail hikes with the dogs.
 I often find myself chasing the dogs around in the snow, and have never noticed any dampness with these boots.
 I also can’t think of an instance where I was slipping and slipping, which is great.
 There are frozen puddles all over the place which the doggos definitely skid on, but not me!

 I’ve also worn them on most of my winter cross-country road trips since 2017.
 That is, I’ve comfortably driven 7-to-10-hour days wearing these babies.
 I have gone across the Midwest several times, as well as from North Dakota all the way to Arizona.
-Besides swapping them out for regular hiking boots in the far Southwest, the Sorel Tofino IIs were great everywhere.
+Besides swapping them out for regular hiking boots in the far Southwest where it got a lot warmer, the Sorel Tofino IIs were great everywhere.

-Temperature-wise, like I said, when it gets above 50 degrees F my feet get effing toasty… but those hikes with the dogs?
+Temperature-wise, like I said, when it gets above 50 degrees F my feet get toasty in these… but those Midwest hikes with the dogs?
 Yeah, it’s regularly in the negatives with wind chill.
 On those days I absolutely wear several layers of socks underneath, as I would with any footwear, but those socks stay totally dry!

 (Pssst, if you’re wondering what socks I’m literally referring to, I have a master post of my favorite Midwest winter gear here)